xrf/phy982-proj/index.md

 - complex momenta
 - **finite lifetime**

-# all of which correspond to poles in the S-matrix
+# which correspond to poles in the S-matrix

 <img width="55%" src="proj-poles.png"/>